Random Control Notching Demonstrations

 Author Vibration Research

-Vibration Research designed the following experiments to illustrate the usefulness of notching in random vibration testing.
+Vibration Research designed the following experiments to illustrate the usefulness of random control notching in vibration testing.
 The engineer used a shaker to vibrate a lawnmower blade and placed accelerometers on the shaker head and the end of the blade (Figure 1).
 They ran four tests on the system.

 The engineer ran a modified NAVMAT profile that ramped up from -20dB to full level and varied the control of each test: